hartmann-lab/fabv_paper/README.md

-# A conserved for high triclosan tolerance in *Pseudomonas* demonstrates evidence of vertical and horizontal transfer
+# Triclosan tolerance is driven by a conserved mechanism in diverse Pseudomonas species

 For help or any data requests, please contact Alex McFarland.
 email: alexandermcfarland2022@u.northwestern.edu